Zaraius/robot_localization/README.md

 We would also like to make certain fixed parameters of our algorithm variable depending on the current state of the particle filter.
 For instance, we could have an adaptive particle count, where more particles are generated when the particles haven't converged as much, while fewer are generated when it does converge.
 We could also have the standard deviation of our particle generation noise, or the proportion of our random particles, decrease once our pose estimate converges --- this would be similar to optimization techniques like simulated annealing, where we lower a temperature parameter (our random particle proportions and standard deviations) over time in order to find a good spot to converge initially but hold ourselves tighter to it afterwards.

 ### Lessons Learned

+One lesson we learned was to be very careful about the relation between physical units of distance (meters, for instance) and the discretized distances representing occupancy grid cell indices.
+Initially, we assumed almost all results would be in grid cell indices, and were incorrectly calling the occupancy grid distance to obstacle functions because of that.
+This also led to us making errors in the bounds checking for our particles, as the units we passed the function were not what it expected.

+One of our consistent sources of errors throughout the project was behavior caused by simple typos, particularly around boolean checks.
+For instance, we spent over and hour debugging and trying to improve our particle scoring when in reality we found we were rewarding particles with more error rather than the opposite, and similarly spent a while locating our particles before realizing we were publishing their positions outside of the map, as we hadn't represented them in physical units.
+Some of these bugs could have been caught more easily had we chosen an easier environment to test in, and so we may have had more luck had we tried a simpler environment (for instance, the Neato gauntlet test world in simulation) rather than the full map of the first floor of the Academic Center.

+This lends itself to another lesson learned --- we should verify the filter works (at least vaguely) on a simple case before trying to optimize.
+Measuring the performance of different parameters, like the standard deviation of different noise sources or the proportion of particles randomly generated every iteration, was only possible once we had a valid implementation already working.
+When the filter wasn't working at all, in times like when we had erroneously flipped the particle scoring, tuning these parameters had no visible effect, and served largely as a waste of time in the moment.
+We might have also tested different components of the filter in isolation --- when we were initially listing every possible tuple of indices, not realizing how unworkably large such a list would be, we didn't test this on our map in isolation, and instead worked through the entire run loop trying to find what was causing our program to hang.